Rust Closures Under the Hood: Comparing impl Fn and Box<dyn Fn>

 In the Rust programming language, Fn, FnMut, and FnOnce are traits that define different behaviors for closures and other types of function objects.

-From the following diagram, we can see that FnOnce is a supertrait of FnMut and FnMut is a supertrait of Fn.
+The following diagram shows that FnOnce is a supertrait of FnMut and FnMut is a supertrait of Fn.
 If a closure implements Fn, it also implements FnMut and FnOnce as call_mut and call_once are implemented in terms of call.

 Fn FnMute and FnOnce relation